penguinite/onbox/docs/README.md

 # docs

-This place stores documentation of Pothole's **internals**, this is not meant for regular users but for developers.
+This place stores documentation of Onbox's **internals**, this is not meant for regular users but for developers.